open/close all folders

-- Yu-Gi-Oh!
-5Ds has this in the early episodes.
-For the first 15 or so episodes, whenever Yusei started to get serious in duels, a very different version of "Yusei Battle" begins playing.
+- For the first 15 or so episodes, whenever Yusei started to get serious in duels, a very different version of "Yusei Battle" begins playing.
 Neither version of the Sound Duel CDs have this version of the track on them.
 Although there's a chance that the third one will have it.

 - Another song, apparently called "Hopeless Battle", was played a few times during emotional moments early on.
 The ripped song was removed from Youtube and not released on any of the soundtracks.

 - Similarly, Yu-Gi-Oh!
 GX has a TON of BGMs that never made it to the two Sound Duels it had.
 Camula's theme needs to be released.

 - Angel Beats! has the "Theme of SSS", which is played more than once but never in its entirety (which is under two minutes to begin with).
 Additionally, multiple other songs included on the OST were never played once.

 - The ending for the second season of Queen's Blade is sung by the Terrible Trio and has 3 variations, one for each girl.
 While Melona and Menace got to sing their variations several times, Airi's only appears ONCE, and on the second to last episode at that (The finale doesn't have the ED).
 Clearly a ploy to sell more CDs, since Airi's the Ensemble Dark Horse, but still.

 - Super Robot Wars Original Generation: The Inspectors got an awesome new opening on episode 24... out of 26.
 At this point might as well stick with the first one.
 Oddly the second ending came on the series' midway point like usual.